Last Updated on May 18, 2026

 Cons

-• Neutral only (not for severe pronation)
+- Neutral only (not designed for heavy overpronation)

 Buy: Men’s version | Women’s version